-Make reviewing your retirement accounts part of your monthly financial routine and know what the current status of your finances is.
+Make reviewing your retirement accounts as part of your monthly financial routine and know your finances’ current status.
 You deserve to know!

 If you are curious about working towards financial independence and early retirement, check out this ultimate guide for all the ins and outs!